This country-specific Q&A provides an overview to merger control laws and regulations that may occur in the United States.

 As a practical matter, parties typically require several months to be in a position to substantially comply with a Second Request, due to production of potentially hundreds of thousands of internal documents and extensive sales, marketing, and production data.
 While the parties are complying with the Second Request or shortly after substantial compliance with the Second Request, the agencies may also notice depositions (known as investigational hearings at the FTC) of company executives and third party customers, competitors, and suppliers.

 The agencies encourage the parties to negotiate the scope of a Second Request and the timing of substantial compliance, as well as the reviewing agency’s timing to reach a decision.
-In August 2018 the FTC announced a new model timing agreement, and indicated an expectation that all future timing agreements will need to conform or substantially conform to the framework set out in the new model.
+The FTC announced a new model timing agreement in August 2018, and FTC leadership has continued to stress the FTC’s recommendation that parties execute the model timing agreement.

 In practice, the agency’s review is usually negotiated between the parties and the reviewing agency to extend beyond the second 30-calendar-day period after substantial compliance.
 At the end of the second waiting period, the reviewing agency must decide whether to close the investigation and allow the transaction to proceed, enter into a negotiated settlement with the parties, or challenge the transaction in federal district court (and, if the FTC is reviewing the transaction, through its administrative process).
 Depending on the complexity of the industry and the proposed transaction, it can take approximately 12 months from premerger notification to an agency filing in district court to block a transaction.